gianfaye/gianfaye-jekyll/_posts/2012-02-16-pulp-live-world.md

 ##The Site

 The website serves as the information and promotional site to their upcoming events and as an archive of their shows since the past decade.
-Also built with the website is an e-commerce their merchandise.
+Also built with the website is an e-commerce for their merchandise.

 ![PULP Live World](/assets/images/pulp-live-world-1.jpg)